theopn/dotfiles/README.md

 ## Zsh
 Vim keybinding, list, clear, NeoVim alias, and prompt setting inspired by "fino-time" theme in oh-my-zsh. zsh-autocomplete theme installed.

+## tmux
+I don't use it a whole lot, but it has some keybinding and status bar settings.

 ## Git
 Basic gitignore and name/email config.
 I might delete email or modify it for the privacy reason.